15 Essentials to Develop Custom iPhone Application

 No.7: Design Content

-Readability of content is vital to any app success so keep texts of iPhone app screen readable by selecting appropriate font size and type.
+Readability of content is vital to any app success, so keep texts of iPhone app screen readable by selecting appropriate font size and type.
 Test it frequently with different iOS and iPhone devices.
-Place the control in adjoining area of the relevant content to avoid confusion for users.
+Place the control in the adjoining area of the relevant content to avoid confusion for users.

 No.8: Design Status Bar

-The status bar is important to design element for the iPhone app users because it keeps users informed regarding many vital things.
-Include icon or elements for time, battery status, network signals, and so on.
+The status bar is essential to design elements for iPhone app users because it keeps users informed regarding many vital things.
+Include icons or elements for the time, battery status, network signals, and so on.
 Text or icon on the status bar could be in black or white or colors but must be in contrast to background color for optimum visibility.

 No.9: Design Toolbar